 9. Jack Trainer, Working Girl

-Thirty years before #metoo, this quintessentially 80s romcom sees Melanie Griffith struggling to climb the corporate ladder in Manhattan.
+Heading back 30 years before #metoo, this quintessentially eighties romcom sees Melanie Griffith struggling to climb the corporate ladder in Manhattan.
 Ford plays her client-turned-lover, who plies her with tequila, carries her off to bed and then helps her snare the job of her dreams.
 The messaging may seem dubious today – “Can I get you anything, Mr Trainer?
 Coffee?
 Tea?
 Me?” asks one lovestruck lady – but ultimately Ford plays a suave second fiddle to the movie’s power women.

 8. Jack Ryan, Patriot Games/Clear and Present Danger